Mohammad Bagheri (general): Commemoration ceremony

-Fortieth Day Ceremony
+Fortieth day ceremony

 The ceremony commemorating the 40th day since the dying of Lieutenant General Mohammad Bagheri, along with his wife, Ashraf Bagheri, and his daughter, Fereshteh Bagheri, was held on Thursday evening, July 24, 2025, with the presence of the Speaker of the Parliament of Iran and the Chief of Staff of the General Staff of the Armed Forces of the Islamic Republic of Iran.

 The ceremony was attended by Mohammad Bagher Ghalibaf, the Speaker of the Islamic Consultative Assembly; Major General Abdolrahim Mousavi, Chief of Staff of the General Staff of the Armed Forces of the Islamic Republic of Iran; Major General Amir Hatami, Commander-in-Chief of the Islamic Republic of Iran Army; Esmail Qaani, Commander of the Quds Force of the Islamic Revolutionary Guard Corps; Hossein Simaee Sarraf, Minister of Science, Research, and Technology; Major General Mohammad Pakpour, Commander-in-Chief of the Islamic Revolutionary Guard Corps (IRGC); Brigadier General Hamid Vahedi, Commander of the Islamic Republic of Iran Air Force; Abdullah Haji Sadeghi, Representative of the Supreme Leader of Iran in the Islamic Revolutionary Guard Corps (IRGC); Abdolali Govahi, Head of Political Ideology of the General Staff of the Armed Forces of the Islamic Republic of Iran; Fathollah Jafari, Head of the Foundation for the Preservation of Hassan Bagheri's Works; Abolghasem Foroutan, Head of the Office of the Chief of Staff of the General Staff of the Armed Forces of the Islamic Republic of Iran; and Hossein Rahimi, Head of the Economic Security Police of Iran, at the "Hazrat-e Amir Mosque" located in the "Amirabad" area of Tehran.